hoytech/quadrable/README.md

 Quadrable makes two minor changes to this model of sparseness that help simplify the implementation:

 1. An empty leaf is given a `nodeHash` of 32 zero bytes.
 Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf or node that has an all zero hash.
+So, nobody can find a leaf value that is treated equivalent to an empty leaf.
 1. The hash function used when combining two children nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.
 Again, it is computationally infeasible to find another input that has 32 zero bytes as an output.

 The consequences of these changes is that empty sub-trees at all depths have 32 zero bytes as their `nodeHash`.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.